TypeStrong/typedoc/README.md

 * `--out <path/to/documentation/>`<br>
   Specifies the location the documentation should be written to.
 * `--mode <file|modules>`<br>
   Specifies the output mode the project is used to be compiled with.
+Use `file` to treat files as modules and `modules` to compile the project into one big namespace.
 * `--options`<br>
-  Specify a js option file that should be loaded.
-If not specified TypeDoc will look for 'typedoc.js' in the current directory.
+  Specify a `.js` or `.ts` TypeDoc configuration file that should be loaded.
+If not specified TypeDoc will look for `typedoc.js` in the current directory.
+See [Configuration file](#user-content-configuration-file)
 * `--json <path/to/output.json>`<br>
   Specifies the location and file name a json file describing the project is written to.
 When specified no documentation will be generated.
-* `--ignoreCompilerErrors`<br>
+* `--listInvalidSymbolLinks`<br>
-  Should TypeDoc still generate documentation pages even after the compiler has returned errors?
+  Emits a list of broken symbol `[[navigation]]` links after documentation generation

 #### Source file handling
 * `--exclude <pattern>`<br>
   Exclude files by the given pattern when a path is provided as source.
-Supports standard minimatch patterns (see [#170](https://github.com/TypeStrong/typedoc/issues/170))
+Supports standard [minimatch patterns](https://github.com/isaacs/minimatch) (see [#170](https://github.com/TypeStrong/typedoc/issues/170))
 * `--includeDeclarations`<br>
   Turn on parsing of .d.ts declaration files.
 * `--externalPattern <pattern>`<br>